blockfrost/openapi/README.md

 ## Development

+`openapi.yaml ` in root is generated from ./src

-To build the openapi bundle, run:
+Edit the source and build the openapi bundle, run:

 ```console
 $ yarn run bundle